-Enroll in three courses, two science classes (Life Sci, Math, Chem, or Physics) and one upper division non-science class.
-We strongly discourage you from taking more than two science courses in your first quarter while you're adjusting to the quarter system.
-The third class will provide you with full-time student status without overloading you in your first quarter.
+Enroll in three courses, two science classes (Life Science, Math, Chemistry or Physics) and one upper division non-science course.
+We strongly discourage you from taking more than two science courses in your first quarter while you’re adjusting to the quarter system.
+The third class will provide you with full-time status without overloading you in your first quarter.
 You will need those non-major upper division units in any case, since you will need 60 upper division units at UCLA in order to graduate, and the major does not provide that many.

 How do my courses transfer?

-If you took two semesters of general chemistry with lab, this is usually equal to the entire general chemistry series at UCLA.
-You should go on to take Chem 30A, 30B, 30BLfor organic chemistry, and then Chem 153A and 153L (biochemistry).
-Note that if you are pre-med or pre-pharmacy, you will need to also take Chem 30C (and sometimes 30CL) to complete all the topics in organic chemistry that the professional schools require.
+If you took two semesters of general chemistry with lab, this is usually equal to the entire general chemistry series at UCLA (Chem 20A, 20B, 20L, 30AL).
+You should go on to take Chemistry 30A and 30B to complete the Organic Chemistry requirement.
+Note that if you are pre-med or pre-pharmacy, you will have to take Chem 30BL and 30C (and sometimes Chem 30CL) to complete all the topics in organic chemistry required by professional schools.

-If you also took two semesters of organic chemistry with lab, this is usually equal to Chem 30A/30B/30BL/30C/30CL, with a few exceptions.
-If you've taken only one semester of organic chemistry with lab, you will need to go on to take Chem 30B to complete organic chemistry, then on to Chem 153A and 153L for biochemistry.
-Some schools have a one-semester organic chemistry course that counts for our whole organic chemistry series.
-Check with the MCDB counselor if you're not sure.
+If you also took two semesters of organic chemistry with lab, this is usually equal to Chemistry 30A, 20B, 30BL, 30C, and 30CL, with a few exceptions.
+If you’ve taken only one semester of organic chemistry with lab, you will need to go on to take Chem 30B to complete organic chemistry.

 When should I see a counselor?

-We recommend you come in to the MCDB Undergraduate Office to go over your Degree Progress Report at least once a quarter, and we require that you come in during your first quarter.
+We recommend you come in to the MCDB Undergraduate Office to go over your Degree Audit Report at least once or twice a year.
 You can come in any time with questions.
-You don't need an appointment unless you would like us to work out a suggested plan for you from now till graduation, in which case you will need to make an appointment at least a day in advance.
+You don’t need an appointment.
+If you want to complete a course plan for several quarters, please begin a planner on your own, and bring it with you when you meet with the MCDB Undergraduate Counselor.

-If you completed IGETC but haven't gotten credit for your GE's on your DPR, or if your American History and Institutions requirement or English Composition requirement is still bolded, check with your College counseling unit (A-316 Murphy, or AAP, Honors or Athletics).
+If you completed IGETC but haven’t gotten credit for your GE’s on your DAR, or if your American History and Institutions requirement or English Composition requirement is still bolded, check with you College Academic Counseling unit (A-316 Murphy Hall, or AAP, Honors, or Athletics).